jkotalik/randoopEvaluation/README.md

 `experiments/Time Individual Branch Coverage Percentage.csv`
 `experiments/Time Individual Line Coverage Percentage.csv`

+Read on for a complete description of options and configurations for the Evaluation script.

 ### Further documentation of Evaluate.sh
 To run the script and gather data on the performance of DigDog: `./Evaluate.sh`.
 You may need to change the permissions with `chmod u+x ./Evaluate.sh` first.

 Flags with values should have the values as a separate, comma-separated token (without spaces).
 Accepted flags:
 - `[-i|--init]` Performs first-time set up of the defects4j repository, including cloning, checking out the projects, and setting up the Perl DBI.
 This behavior is default unless the defects4j repository exists alongside this repository.
+Please note that this will remove any existing folders alongside this project that are named "randoop" or "defects4j".
 - `[-b|--build]` Builds the digdog .jar file based on the current state of your local files.
-This behavior is default if there isn't already a .jar file in the expected build path of this project (`build/libs/randoop-all-3.0.8.jar`).
+This behavior is default if there isn't already a .jar file in the expected build path of this project (`build/libs/randoop-all-3.0.10.jar`).
 - `[-o|--overwrite]` If set, removes the existing data files from the `experiments/` directory before writing to the file for the first time in a particular experiment condition/project.
 Default behavior is to append the new values to the existing data file.
 - `[-c|--complete]` If set, performs the complete experiment.
 Otherwise, defaults to the individual experiment.
 The complete experiment runs over each project with the time limit multiplied by the number of classes in the project, and only accepts experiment conditions of `Randoop` or `DigDog`.
 - `[-t|--time]` Time limit values to use for experiments, in seconds, as a comma separated list of time limits.
 Default value for the individual experiment is 50,100,150,200,250,300,350,400,450,500,550,600.
 Default value for the complete experiment is 2,10,30,60.